MehdiAdd/ebooks_java/README.md

 ## How to use
 ### Login page
-- Once running the app the first page is emerged which is login page
+- Once running the app the first page is emerged, which is the login page
 ![](images/loginpage.png)

 ### FrontOffice
-- The user can browse through the books add some of them to favorite, rate them, download books, etc..
+- The user can browse through the books add some of them to favorite, rate them, read them, etc..
 ![](images/browsing.gif)

 ### BackOffice